Lewisville's Handy Handbook To Spider Identification

 - A bite from a black widow spider is rarely life-threatening but it can make you very sick.
 It is best to seek immediate medical assistance when bitten.

 - These brown, visually hairless spiders with their dark brown violin markings are about 6 to 12 mm in length.

 - They create tangled webs near the ground.

 - They prefer secluded locations.

 - They may hide in shoes.

 - Infestations of brown recluse spiders have been found to be in the thousands.

 - Most recluse bites do not lead to a spread of necrosis but it is a serious threat, and all bites should be monitored by a medical professional.

-If you see any of these spiders or their webs inside your home, consider reaching out to Adams Exterminating Company.
-We offer services to get rid of these spiders and keep them out of your Lewisville home.
-Life is a whole lot better without all those spiders around.
+If you see any of these spiders or their webs inside your home, consider reaching out to Adams Exterminating.
+We offer professional pest control services to get rid of these spiders and keep them out of your Lewisville home.
+Life is a whole lot better without all those spiders around!